Site Map | Search Warsailors.com |Merchant Fleet Main Page | Warsailors.com Home

 On June 5 they received orders to continue to St. Louis du Rhone arriving there that same day, but before they could go into the harbour 2000 tons of her cargo had to be unloaded into barges, because there was not enough water for her to float into the harbour itself.
 On June 6 about 1000 tons were transferred to 3 barges which were to return the following day to take another 1000 tons - and they did return, but carrying the same cargo they had unloaded from Dageid the day before, having received orders from French authorities to pump it back into Dageid, whereupon she was again sent out to sea to wait, keeping in contact with the signal station.

 On June 10 they were ordered back into Marseilles, but when they got there they received orders from Nortraship to take the cargo to Gibraltar.
 By the time they were ready to leave that day, Italy had entered the war and French authorities would not let them sail without a convoy, so again they had to wait.
-Finally, on June 16(?) they joined a convoy to Oran and on to Gibraltar, where they stayed for about a week before proceeding in convoy to Milford Haven, then on to Clyde where they arrived July 10 (she's listed in the Gibraltar-U.K. Convoy HG 36, which left Gibraltar on June 28-1940).
+Finally, on June 16(?) they joined a convoy to Oran and on to Gibraltar, where they stayed for about a week before proceeding in convoy to Milford Haven, then on to Clyde where they arrived July 10 (she's listed in Convoy HG 36, which left Gibraltar on June 28-1940).
 However, no decision had yet been made as to what to do with the cargo, so they waited for further orders until Oct.
 17, at which time The Ministry of War Transport took over the cargo and ordered them to unload at Stanlow.
 This done, they went to Liverpool for docking and repairs and on Nov.
 12 Anglo-Irania Oil Company (British Tankers) took over; she remained on this charter all through the war.

-Again, see also Page 1 for comparison.
+See also Page 1 for comparison.

 1941 - 1943: